CollaborativeRoboticsLab/fp_perception/docs/test_the_system.md

 - Requires `interface.image_analysis.provide_service: true` and at least one enabled vision driver such as `use_ros_vision_driver: true` or `use_non_ros_vision_driver: true` in config.
 - `image` is ignored when `use_device_vision: true`, but must still be present to satisfy the request type.
+- The checked-in config enables the ROS vision driver by default and reads from `driver.vision.DefaultDriver.topic`, currently `/camera/camera/color/image_raw`.
+- After editing `perception/config/config.yaml`, rebuild with `colcon build --packages-select perception` so the installed launch-time config is updated.